littlefeetlab/LFLens/README.md

 <img src="https://github.com/littlefeetlab/LFLens/blob/master/Screenshots/PhotoDescription.png?raw=true" width="45%" height="25%"/>
 <br/>
 <b>List of Photos:</b><br/>
-If the user enabled to save the history in the settings page.The picture and the description can be shared through Google Drive.
-We are displaying the list of photos save in the history.
+If the user enabled to save the history in the settings page.
+We are listing the photos saved in the history.

 <br/><br/>
 <img src="https://github.com/littlefeetlab/LFLens/blob/master/Screenshots/ListofPhotos.png?raw=true" width="45%" height="25%"/>
 <br/><br/>
-<b>Settings:</b>
+<b>Settings:</b><br/>
+Save History : The picture and the description can be shared through Google Drive.
+Share With LFLens : We will save your photo description in our database.
 <br/><br/>

 <img src="https://github.com/littlefeetlab/LFLens/blob/master/Screenshots/Settings.png?raw=true" width="45%" height="25%"/>